 Whatever your running gait, a good pair of running shoes will provide flexibility, durability, and support.

 The level of these depends on where your running shoes sit within the five main groups; motion control, cushioned, stability, lightweight, and trail.

 Motion control running shoes are ideal for any runner who overpronates.
-Designed to reduce or control excessive rolling action of the foot and provide additional shock absorption they are usually the most rigid type of shoe.
+Designed to reduce or control excessive rolling action of the foot, correct your gait cycle and provide additional shock absorption, they are usually the most rigid type of shoe.

 Cushioning is important for runners who underpronate; either if your feet do not roll inward enough or roll outward too much.
 The rolling motion helps your foot absorb the shock of every step that would otherwise be sent through your joints towards your spine.